Change Instance Generation Logic

 referenced change instance.

-Important Note: Keep in mind that when a dependent service item is created or removed, the consumer must also update the declaration of the main service item.
+Important Note: Keep in mind that when a referenced service item is created or removed, the consumer must also update the declaration of the main service item.

 For instance, if CoreVM2